 Numerous automotive lifts coexist with a common purpose: hoisting cars.
 While floor jacks raise a portion of a vehicle for small repairs, car lifts raise the entire vehicle into the air for a plethora of repairs, from simple fixes to challenging projects.

-Despite a singular purpose, individual car lifts feature unique lifting mechanisms, bringing strength to various applications.
+Despite a singular purpose, individual lifts feature unique lifting mechanisms, bringing strength to various applications.
 In the content below, we explore the ins-and-outs of a wide variety of car lift types, guiding automotive shops and car enthusiasts into an informed purchasing decision for their specific function.

-While examining different types of car lifts, load capacity, lift height, and lift speed must be kept in consideration.
+While examining different types of auto lifts, load capacity, lift height, and lift speed must be kept in consideration.